Python-for-HPC/ramba/README.md

 # Ramba
-Ramba is a Python project that provides a fast, distributed, Numpy-like array API using compiled Numba functions and a Ray or MPI-based distributed backend.
+Ramba is a Python project that provides a fast, distributed, NumPy-like array API using compiled Numba functions and a Ray or MPI-based distributed backend.
 It also provides a way to easily integrate Numba-compiled remote functions and remote Actor methods in Ray.

-The main use case for Ramba is as a fast, drop-in replacement for Numpy.
-Although Numpy typically uses C libraries to implement array functions, it is still largely single threaded, and typically does not make use of multiple cores for most functions, and definitely cannot make use of multiple nodes in a cluster.
+The main use case for Ramba is as a fast, drop-in replacement for NumPy.
+Although NumPy typically uses C libraries to implement array functions, it is still largely single threaded, and typically does not make use of multiple cores for most functions, and definitely cannot make use of multiple nodes in a cluster.

-Ramba lets Numpy programs make use of multiple cores and multiple nodes with little to no code changes.
+Ramba lets NumPy programs make use of multiple cores and multiple nodes with little to no code changes.

 ## Example
-Consider this simple example of a large computation in Numpy:
+Consider this simple example of a large computation in NumPy:
 ~~~python
 # test-numpy.py
 import numpy as np